Here at OraWellness, we talk a lot about the importance of feedback loops to help us successfully address gum disease.

 Having a recent record of your gum pocket depths provides you a powerful view of exactly what areas around which teeth need the most attention.

 What you can do with your periodontal depth test at home…

 We encourage our OraWellness community (that’s you!) to put the periodontal depth chart (the record from your dentist) in a plastic sleeve and have it handy in your bathroom for regular review.
-Best is to put your chart back to back with a copy of your OraWellness Mouth Map where you recorded your own findings in your mouth.
+It’s best to put your chart back-to-back with a copy of your OraWellness Mouth Map where you recorded your own findings in your mouth.